 The first step of meeting spending restrictions is knowing where every penny is allocated.
 For the government entity, GASB standards actually require that accounts are kept on a fund basis.
 Fund accounting software allows governments to track a variety of different funds including general/operations, special revenues, capital projects, debt services, permanent, fiduciary, and proprietary funds.

-Which Fund Accounting does your business need?
+Which type of fund accounting does your organization need?
 You may just need a solution that can handle the management of funds/grants, or you may need a complete accounting system that includes the functionality, on top of other back-end accounting functionalities like accounts payable and a general ledger.
-Accounts Receivable is generally not as big of a staple in fund accounting software systems, as companies who use this type of software aren’t generally collecting invoices or recording profits in a way a traditional for-profit company would.

 Once figuring out what you need, you’ll need to explore the vast amount of available products.
 Again, this could be a nonprofit accounting software that has fund accounting included, or you may be looking for a stand-alone fund accounting solution that will work side by side your existing accounting solution.